shwetank/extension-docs/tut_architecture_overview.md

 Sometimes extensions will have a popup which, well, pops up when you click an extension button.
 This is defined by an HTML page, and needs to be specified in the manifest.
 Read the [buttons, badges and popups](tut_browser_actions.html) article to learn more.

 #### The Options Page
-If your extension needs a lot to store a user preferences then you should create an options page.
+If your extension needs a place to store user preferences then you should create an options page.
 If you define an options page then a link will be provided at the *extensions management* page from where the user can access the page.
 You need to declare it in the manifest like so:

 <pre class="prettyprint">{
   ...